Join Our Holiday Ornament Workshop!

 WHERE: at the Coronado Historic Site

-Students will learn the principles of using micaceous clay derived from sources in Northern NM.
-They will receive a small premade micaceous greenware bowl on which to practice pottery finishing techniques, such as water scraping, sanding, slip application (with micaceous slip), and burnishing with a stone (stone polishing).
-The students will be provided with clay, a puki base mold, micaceous slip, basic tools, towels, sandpaper, and other pottery equipment.
-They will need to bring with them an apron, wear comfortable/non-dressy clothes, snacks/drinks.
+Students learned the principles of using micaceous clay derived from sources in Northern NM and received a small premade micaceous greenware bowl to practice pottery finishing techniques, including water scraping, sanding, slip application (with micaceous slip), and burnishing with a polishing stone.
+The students were provided with clay, a puki base mold, micaceous slip, basic tools, towels, sandpaper, and other pottery equipment.

-Steve will provide a lunch of green chile stew (pork, potatoes, and onions) made in a micaceous pot served with tortillas on Saturday.
-Students may, of course, bring their own food.
-Students will provide their own lunches on Sunday.
+Steve provide a lunch of green chile stew (pork, potatoes, and onions) made in a micaceous pot served with tortillas on Saturday.